KSkert/OntheFly/README.md

 > [!IMPORTANT]
 > **Project status: Beta.** APIs, UI flows, and file formats may change before v1.0.
 Expect rough edges and please report issues.
+Right now, we're building up the backend to expose a run_with_trainer() method that will wrap a trainer (and any necessary fields the trainer doesn't expose in its API) like Lightning, Accelerate, Keras, etc..
+No matter the trainer your'e using, OnTheFly's goal is the samto: to enable mid-training controls and guidance natively in VS Code.
+We also assume you would have run your script like this: 'python -u path/to/script.py'
 ---

 ## When should you use OnTheFly?